Home > Who We Are > OUR LEADERSHIP

 I enjoy being outside - gardening, yard work, walking, etc. When the weather is adverse, I read.
 I also enjoy spending time investing in little children.
 They love to hear the Gospel and are so quick to grasp and accept it's truths.

 I came to Athens in 1995 to attend Ohio University.
-I married Sarah (a local girl!) after we graduated in 1999, and I've been in love with the area ever since.
-I've been going to Central for 16-19 years, depending on how you're counting, and I've been on the board since 2013.
+I married Sarah after we graduated in 1999, and I've been in love with the area ever since.
+I've been going to Central for 20 years, and I've been on the board since 2013.
 I feel a strong connection to the children's ministries here at Central and have a keen sensitivity for how important it is for children to have loving, honest, reliable adults in their lives (in addition to parents).
 I really love singing and playing in the worship band--my sense of corporate worship is strongest when I do so.
 Serving on the board has deepened my appreciation for the vision and mission of the leadership of central, board and staff included.
 Being on the board reminds me that Central is a diverse-thinking group from a variety of backgrounds, yet we all desperately and intentionally strive together toward the goal of loving God and loving our neighbors in more personal and effective ways.

 I have lived in Athens my entire life.
 In fact, I grew up on Walker Street, just a few streets over from Central Avenue.
 After earning my degree from Ohio University, I married Ben (the most handsome man in the world) and we settled down in our country home here in Athens County.
 Ben and I have two sons, Ash and Eli.
 I have served in the Circulation Department of Ohio University's Alden Library for over 20 years.